 Applicants are required to provide information about their motivation for applying for the course and to outline relevant practical coaching experience (please do not exceed 1000 words).

-Please provide a standard, two-page professional CV.
-This enables us to gain an understanding of applicants’ professional history; practical coaching experience should be outlined in your personal statement (see above).
+Please provide a standard, 2-page professional CV.
+This enables us to gain an understanding of your professional history.
+Practical coaching experience should be outlined in your personal statement (see above).

 Employer letter of support